pingcap/docs/v3.1/how-to/maintain/backup-and-restore/br.md

 ### Sub-commands

-A `br` command consists of multiple layers of sub-command.
+A `br` command consists of multiple layers of sub-commands.
 Currently, BR has the following three sub-commands:

 * `br backup` is used to backup the data of the TiDB cluster.
 * `br restore` is used to restore the data of the TiDB cluster.
 * `br version` is used to check the version of BR.

-Each of the above three sub-commands might include the following three sub-commands:
+Each of the above three sub-commands might include the following three sub-commands to specify the scope of an operation:

 * `full` is used to backup or restore all the cluster data.
 * `db` is used to restore the specified database of the cluster.